jonclayden/ore/README.md

 ## [1] "number"    "no number" "no number"
 ```

+Notice that the text to be matched comes first in this case.
+The second argument is named with the regular expression that selects it, and the third is unnamed and so will catch all strings that haven't already been matched, unconditionally.

-This can also be used to achieve similar results to the [alternation trick](https://www.rexegg.com/regex-best-trick.html) to exclude more specific matches and retain less specific ones.
+This can also be used to achieve similar results to the [alternation trick](https://www.rexegg.com/regex-best-trick.html), to exclude more specific matches and retain less specific ones.
 For example, we can identify four-letter words, unless they are quoted:

 ```r